jaiswalkishan09/GSIV20_Kishan_Jaiswal/README.md

 -in listpage onclick of hompage it will refresh the whole page while in movie detail page it act as a backbutton -if the search result have many pages than it can navigate using the next button as available in the homepage

-#List elements from the challenge that you think you have done well, and
-that exemplify your proficiency.
-Please describe why you chose those elements, and how they demonstrate your proficiency.
-=>
-UI Design:Responsive and Design implemented according to attached UI specs using React Components -Routing implemented and connected to the api and working search functionality -state management is done using Redux
--handling of async operations using async and await -reusablity of component

-#List what you would do to improve your solution if you had 4 more hours
-available for this task.
-Describe why you would do those things.
--Error handling
--add automated test case